mzur/kirby-uniform/docs/answers.md

 # Answers

 This is a collection of answers to all sorts of questions regarding Uniform that popped up over the time.
-If you still have questions [post an issue](https://github.com/mzur/kirby-uniform/issues) if you think it is a bug or create a topic in [the forum](https://forum.getkirby.com/) if you need help (be sure to use the `uniform` tag or mention `@mzur`).
+If you still have questions [post an issue](https://github.com/mzur/kirby-uniform/issues) if you think it is a bug or create a topic in [the forum](https://forum.getkirby.com/) if you need help (be sure to mention `@mzur`).

 ## How can I send an HTML email?

-How an email is sent within Kirby is defined by email services.
-For an HTML email you can implement a service like [this one](https://github.com/mzur/kirby-uniform/issues/7#issuecomment-68592134) and then configure the email action to [use it](actions/email#service).
+You can send HTML emails by using [email templates](https://nnnnext.getkirby.com/docs/guide/emails#html-plain-text).

 ## Can Uniform be used with AJAX?